MatisseBE/LARA-Configurator/README.md

 - Run Helpful tools/lara-configTStoGEOjson
 - (Run Helpful tools/lara-configtoVG)

+Kindly check Output/blocks.json and check if the first and last areas area as expected.

 ## Anomalies.json
 Schedule: A found schedule is not conform the TopskSky format.
 (This is likely an activation method that is not supported by LARA.
 Use the vaccHTTP function to activate this area.)